yuriy-chumak/ol/README.md

 {
     // result of ol functions call
     uintptr_t r;

     // create new embedded olvm instance
     embed_new(&ol);

     // our embed extension can work in different manners:
-    // 1. if eval got only one string parameter it returns the value of parameter,
+    // 1) if eval got only one string parameter it returns the value of parameter,
     //    this can be used to evaluate variables, constants or any expressions
     //    from the string (i.e. you can read whole lisp file info string and send
     //    it to execute by olvm)
     // Note: if you want to call expression, but you have no arguments,
     //    just use parenthesis, like "(print)" instead of "print"
     //
-    // 2. if eval got one string parameter and more than 0 arguments it makes
+    // 2) if eval got one string parameter and more than 0 arguments it makes
     //    'apply' to them - (apply arg0 args),
     //    it can be used as quick way to evaluate function by name with parameters.
     //
-    // 3. if eval got one numerical parameter and maybe more than 0 arguments,
+    // 3) if eval got one numerical parameter and maybe more than 0 arguments,
     //    this case means case 2, but with function referenced not by name but by
     //    'pin' id.
 So function must be pinned object.
+    //    it provides way to speedup the execution (removes string parsing and
+    //    compiling by ol)
     //
-    // 4. at last if eval received bytevector it tries to decode it as fasl object
+    // 4) at last if eval receives bytevector it tries to decode it as fasl object
-    //    and evaluate like 2 or 3.
+    //    and evaluate in 2) or 3) manner.

+    // tests/embed.c provides some additional staff to further simplification of ol
+    // virtual machine communication.
+I mean function "eval" that automatically
+    // converts function arguments to ol representation.

+    ... include portion of tests/embed.c from "--cut-->" to "<--cut--" lines ...

+    // So, let's try all this cases:

     // new function declaration:
     r = eval("(define (f x) (if (eq? x 0) 1 (* x (f (- x 1)))))");